franciscoxavier04/pm-BIM/docs/installation-and-operations/configuration/README.md

 OpenProject allows you to create and maintain an LDAP connection with optional synchronized group filters.
 This is relevant for e.g., automated deployments, where you want to trigger the synchronization right at the start.

+> [!NOTE]
-**Note:** These variables are applied whenever `db:seed` rake task is being executed.
+> These variables are applied whenever `db:seed` rake task is being executed.
 This happens on every packaged `configure` call or when the seeder container job is being run, so be aware that these changes might happen repeatedly.

 The connection can be set with the following options.
 Please note that "EXAMPLE" stands for an arbitrary name (expressible in ENV keys)  which will become the name of the connection.
 In this case, "example" and "examplefilter" for the synchronized filter.